Four-month lows: State reports 5 newly reported deaths, 738 cases

 Florida is in fifth place in the United States.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of 35 deaths Sunday after a state-record 324 on Aug.
-11, for a total of 15,522.
-California reported a U.S.-high 55 new deaths and is in third place overall with 15,587, just 65 ahead of Texas.
+Texas is in fourth place with the addition of 11 deaths Monday after a state-record 324 on Aug.
+11, for a total of 15,533.
+California tied Arkansas with the most new deaths, 21, and is in third place overall with 15,608, just 75 ahead of Texas.

 State and county increases represent fatalities received by the state Sunday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 83 on Aug.
 29.